 - Weight loss or gain or changes in appetite

-- Trouble falling asleep, staying asleep or want to sleep more than usual
+- Trouble falling asleep, staying asleep, or wanting to sleep more than usual

 - Feelings of restlessness, experiencing tremors or meaningless movements

-- Feeling unusually tired and a lack of energy
+- Feeling unusually tired or having a lack of energy

 - Feeling of worthlessness or guilt